 Trail marking

-The entire Larapinta Trail is very well marked with National Parks installed arrows and signs leaving little, if any, doubt on where to go.
-There will basically be very little to no ‘Rapid Ascent’ course markings put in place other than when you arrive into a finish area and when we need you to go a specific way.
-The National Parks markings are quite frequent but runners must remain aware and alert for the markings at all times and follow the main route as marked.
+The entire Larapinta Trail is very well marked with National Parks arrows and signs leaving little, if any, doubt on where to go.
+There will basically be very little additional course markings put in place by Rapid Ascent other than when you arrive into a finish area and when we need you to go a specific way.
+The National Parks markings are quite frequent, but runners must remain aware and alert for the markings at all times and follow the main route as marked.

 Water points, checkpoints and marshals

-Water points will be established along the courses for all stages but may still be 20-30km apart so runners will definitely need to carry water with you whilst on the trail.
-These water points will be manned and will double as emergency access points with marshals with radios and / or satellite phones.
+Water Points will be established along the courses for all stages but may still be 20-30km apart so runners will definitely need to carry water with you whilst on the trail.
+These Water Points will be manned and will double as emergency access points with marshals with radios and / or satellite phones.

 Check the mandatory gear list for the minimum amounts of water you MUST carry prior to departing various start lines/checkpoints.